Introduction to Niacinamide

 Mature and Aging Skin

-Improves elasticity, smooths fine lines, and enhances glow for aging skin.
+Improves elasticity, fine lines and glow on aging skin.

 The Science Behind Niacinamide